Are Labels Needed for Incremental Instance Learning?: Related Work

 \partitle{Self-Supervised Learning.} Self-supervision involves creating pretext tasks to learn deep representations without using labels.
 Early methods predicted rotations~\cite{gidaris2018unsupervised} or patches~\cite{noroozi2016unsupervised}, but contrastive learning has become dominant in recent years~\cite{chen2020improved,caron2020unsupervised,chen2020simple,he2020momentum}.
 In our work, we utilize self-supervision to extract learning signals in place of instance labels.
 We experimented with both BarlowTwins~\cite{barlowtwins} and SimSiam~\cite{simsiam} due to their high performance and adaptation in incremental learning tasks~\cite{fini2022self,madaan2021representational}.
 We found that BarlowTwins~\cite{barlowtwins} performs better than SimSiam for our incremental learning setup.
 We believe this is due to its ability to reduce redundancy across different views of the input.
 Reducing visual redundancy is especially important for different instances of the same object, as visual object instances may only differ in small details.

 \partitle{Incremental Self-Supervised Learning.} Recently, there has been a surge of interest in use of self-supervision to replace label supervision for incremental learning.
 We identify three main directions. \textit{i) Pre-training: } Researchers use self-supervised learning either for pre-training prior to incremental learning stage~\cite{gallardo2021self,caccia2021special,hu2021well} or as an auxiliary loss function to improve feature discrimination~\cite{zhu2021prototype}.
-However, these papers still require labels during the incremental learning stage. \textit{ii) Replay: } Second line of techniques propose replay-based methods~\cite{purushwalkam2022challenges,cha2021co2l,madaan2021representational} to supplement self-supervised learners with stored data within the memory.
-However, they require large amounts of exemplars to be stored within the memory to work effectively. \textit{iii) Regularization: } Third line of work proposes to regularize self-learned representations~\cite{fini2022self,gomez2022continually,madaan2021representational}.
-In this work, we focus on regularization-based self-incremental learning.
+However, these papers still require labels during the incremental learning stage. \textit{ii) Replay: } Second line of techniques propose replay-based methods~\cite{purushwalkam2022challenges,cha2021co2l,madaan2021representational} to supplement self-supervised learners with stored data within the memory. \textit{iii) Regularization: } Third line of work proposes to regularize self-learned representations~\cite{fini2022self,gomez2022continually,madaan2021representational}.

+In this work, we focus on replay and regularization-based self-incremental learning.
 More specifically, we closely follow UCL~\cite{madaan2021representational} and ask ourselves: What is the contribution of self-supervision for instance incremental learning?
 Our main observation is that self-supervision consistently yields less forgetful, more accurate and transferable representations, as will be shown via large-scale experiments.